+The effects of vessel harassment on the migration, breeding and feeding behaviors of seals are expected to be minor.
+Important coastal habitat for gray and harbor seals exists in Nantucket Sound, but at distances from the area of the proposed action that would result in minor harassment from the proposed action-related vessel traffic.
 Some displacement of seals from feeding grounds due to an increase in vessel traffic may occur if the vessel makes repeated approaches or if vessel traffic is heavy.
 However, prey for all seal species is prevalent in Nantucket Sound and foraging can occur in locations less disturbed by proposed action vessels.
 In addition proposed action vessels would be similar to typical vessel traffic occurring in Nantucket Sound on a regular basis, to which seals are already acclimated.

-If seals are present in the area of the proposed action or along the vessel routes, potential behavioral changes in response to vessel traffic would be short-term, and would likely be similar to the behaviors observed during activities that regularly occur in Nantucket Sound such as the personal boat use, whale watching cruises, ferry traffic and fishing.
-Seal habituation to proposed action activities may occur following initial avoidance or investigative behavior.
-Decommissioning-related impacts would be short-term and localized and are expected to be similar to or less than impacts during construction.
+If seals are present in the area of the proposed action or along the vessel routes, potential behavioral changes in response to vessel traffic would be short-term, and would likely be similar to the behaviors observed during activities that regularly occur in Nantucket Sound.

+Both construction and decommissioning-related impacts would be short-term and localized and are expected to be similar to or less than impacts during construction.
+Seals in the Nantucket Sound area are accustomed to substantial amounts of suspended sediment on an irregular basis, and would be minimally impacted by a temporary increase in turbidity from proposed action decommissioning activities.